izazahmad-ai/izazahmad-ai/README.md

 - 👯 I’m looking to collaborate on **Medical Image Analysis**

-- 🤝 I’m looking for help with **Generative AI**

-- 📝 I regularly write articles on [Natural and Medical Images](Natural and Medical Images)
+- 📝 I regularly write articles on Natural and Medical Images

 - 💬 Ask me about **AI | ML | DL| LLM**